GaadiKey/price/content/best/suv-cars/renault-triber-variants-price-list.md

 ### Renault Triber RXL Features

-Priced at Rs 6.20 lakhs, the Renault RXL variant offers following features in addition to features/equipments available in RXE
+Priced at **Rs 6.20 lakhs**, the Renault RXL variant offers following features in addition to features/equipments available in RXE
 - Height Adjustable Tilt functionality in steering wheel
 - Functional roof rails with load carrying capacity of 50 Kgs
 - Cooled storage in centre console